-The batch mode is a unique feature that allows a sequence of anims \hookleftarrow to be batch file example outstanding performance:

-Batch files have the same structure like the command line in single anim mode (but without the program name 'YP' of course!), each line contains a YAFA file name and corresponding anim options, sound options may also be specified here (appended to any of the lines).

-Infect & WK-Artworks have produced some big anim demos that use YP \hookleftarrow
+The batch mode is a unique feature that allows a sequence of anims ↔ to be played as if they were one large anim.
+All specified anim files are opened and initialized at program start so that they can be played without a visible gap between each other.
+Batch files have the same structure like the command line in single anim mode (but without the program name 'YP' of course!), each line contains a YAFA file name and corresponding anim options, sound options may also be specified here (appended to any of the lines). batch file example Infect & WK-Artworks have produced some big anim demos that use YP ↔ 's outstanding performance: DATAWORLD -released at The Party 1995 WILD SUMMER -released at The Summer Party 1996

-'''

-DATAWORLD -released at The Party 1995

-WILD SUMMER -released at The Summer Party 1996

-DATAWORLD 2 -released at The Party 1996

-'''